How Much Home Can You Afford?

 Consider all of the costs that go into buying a home so that you can make a good decision on your home purchase price.

-Homeownership planning starts before you submit your personal information for a mortgage loan.
-Taking a close look at the total cost of homeownership before you begin your search will help you determine how much you can truly afford.
-A key factor for loan approval is your loan-to-value ratio, or LTV.
-Basically LTV tells a lender how much money you can put down versus how much you need to borrow.
+[MUSIC PLAYING] INTERVIEWER: Home ownership planning starts before you submit your personal information for a mortgage loan.
+Taking a close look at the total cost of home ownership before you begin your search will help you determine how much you can truly afford.
+A key factor for loan approval is your loan to value ratio or LTV.
+Basically, LTV tells a lender how much money you can put down versus how much you need to borrow.
 You won't always need a 20% down payment to get a mortgage.

 Before making a decision on whether to approve your loan, the lender performs a careful review of your income, assets, credit history, and LTV.
-The higher your loan-to-value ratio, the more risky it is for a lender to loan you money.
+The higher your loan to value ratio, the more risky it is for a lender to loan you money.
 It's important to have a savings account to cover the cost of upfront expenses, such as earnest money deposit, appraisal fee, and home inspection fees.
 Your lender will help explain the various costs involved.
 Ask your lender about low down payment options and down payment assistance programs.

 As you look for your dream home, the sale price isn't your only cost.
-The true cost of homeownership also includes taxes, insurance, utility bills, and homeowners dues, as well as any needed repairs or renovations and ongoing maintenance.
-Be sure to factor in all costs to see how much money you really need and adjust your budget and expectations accordingly.
-Visit BBT.com/mortgage for free mortgage-related calculators to help you crunch the numbers.
+The true cost of home ownership also includes taxes, insurance, utility bills, and homeowner's dues, as well as any needed repairs or renovations and ongoing maintenance.
+Be sure to factor in all costs to see how much money you really need, and adjust your budget and expectations accordingly.

 Loans, lines of credit and credit cards are subject to credit approval.